Scratch built Australian-style cocktail MAME cabinet

 • Note: This project was done way back in 2007, and photos were taken on rubbish digital camera.
 Apologies for the eye-bleeds.

 After building my original upright cabinet, the urge hit me to do a cocktail version.
 Growing up in the 80's, the LAI (Leisure and Allied Industries) style cocktail cabinet was a pretty popular style of "sit down" or "table top" cabinet.
 Here in Australia, the style was a bit different to the common American-style cocktail cab that was more cube shaped.
-The Australian design is rectangluar, with players sitting on the long sides of the cabinet.
+The Australian design is rectangular, with players sitting on the long sides of the cabinet.

 As my first cabinet had a horizontally mounted monitor, I decided to make this second cab with a vertical monitor.
 With that in mind, I checked out MAWS to find that all the vertical games used at most 3 fire buttons.
 This would greatly reduce the complexity of my control panels, and save some cost.